Phantom-eva/life/README.md

-# How to live comfortably in Ann Arbor
+# How to live comfortably in USA

 ### 1. Bank and credit card

 chase bank (open saving and checking account):

-(1) 3500 Plymouth Rd, Ann Arbor, MI 48105

-(2) 100 S Main St, Ann Arbor, MI 48104

 credit card : https://www.uscreditcardguide.com/zh/